seaky/nspanel_pro_roottool_apk/README.md

 - After the device is booted and the ewelink pair app appeared press Windows + N key on your keyboard
 - Navigate to Quick settings and enter
 - Under Settings go to Wif and connect device to Wifi
+- Under Setting -> System -> About table tap multiple times to enable developer mode
-- Under Setting go to System -> Developer options -> USB debugging enable
+- Under Setting -> System -> Developer options -> USB debugging enable it will enable adb
 - Check ip address

 Now without reboot do the adb connect and install a custom launcher